What is there to take in Labour Studies?

 We offer three degree options: a minor, a 3-year major and a 4-year advanced major.
 We also offer a Diploma, or you can take courses on an occasional basis.

 Our courses include:

-- the Canadian labour movement
+- introduction to the Canadian labour movement

 - working for a living